What is International Yoga Day?

 The Origins

-The introduction of an official Day of Yoga was proposed at the United Nations General Assembly in 2014 by Narendra Modi, the current prime minister of India.
+The introduction of an official International Day of Yoga was proposed in the United Nations General Assembly in 2014 by Indian Prime Minister, Narendra Modi.
 The UN acknowledged that this ancient Indian discipline of overall well-being is consistent with its own values of non-violence and oneness.
 In addition, they recognized these values to be the foundation upon which positive developments in areas such as climate change, diplomacy and peaceful resolution can be achieved.
 On December 11, 2014, with the backing and endorsement of 175 countries, the United Nations declared June 21 of every year as The International Day of Yoga.

 “On this first-ever International Day of Yoga, let us see the benefits of this practice in terms of individual well-being as well as our collective efforts to improve public health, promote peaceful relations and usher in a life of dignity for all.”